ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ## V. Nix language basics

+The Nix language is used to declare packages and configurations to be built by Nix, if you want to play NixOS and Nix Flakes and enjoy the many benefits they bring, you must learn the basics of this language first.

+Nix is a relatively simple functional language, if you already have a programming foundation, it should take less than 2 hours to go through these grammars.

-please read [Nix language basics - nix.dev](https://nix.dev/tutorials/first-steps/nix-language) first to get a basic understanding of Nix language, it's a very good tutorial.
+Please read [**Nix language basics - nix.dev**](https://nix.dev/tutorials/first-steps/nix-language) to get a basic understanding of Nix language now, it's a very good tutorial.

 ## VI.
 Managing the system declaratively